kyma-project/hydroform/parallel-install/README.md

 ## Overview

 The `parallel-install` library can install and uninstall Kyma on the already existing clusters.
-The library allows you to configure several concurrent workers.
+The library allows you to configure several parallel workers.
 This feature significantly reduces the time of the operation.
-Remember that concurrent processing works only if the components (Helm Releases) are independent of each other.
+Remember that parallel processing works only if the components (Helm Releases) are independent of each other.

 ## Usage

+The top-level interface for library users is defined in the `installation` package, in the `Installer` interface.
 Before starting the installation or uninstallation process, you need to provide a complete configuration by creating an instance of the `Installation` struct.
-To do so, use the `installation.NewInstallation` function.
+To do so, provide the `installation.NewInstallation` function with necessary parameters:

 | Parameter | Type | Example value | Description |
 | --- | --- | --- | --- |